-To the southwest of Sanssouci Palace lies the small Charlottenhof Palace, built in the Neoclassical style.
+To the southwest of Sanssouci Palace lies the small Charlottenhof Villa, built in the Neoclassical style.
 It forms the architectural center point of the grounds that were added to Sanssouci Park beginning in 1826.

 The crown prince, later King Frederick William IV, was given the Baroque country manor by his father as a Christmas present in 1825.
 He commissioned the architect Karl Friedrich Schinkel and the landscape gardener Peter Joseph Lenné to redesign the estate.
 The result was the highpoint of their respective creative activity and a true synthesis of architecture and landscape.

-The palace is steeped in the spirit of antiquity and influenced by the architecture of Roman villas in its simple formal vocabulary.
+The villa is steeped in the spirit of antiquity and influenced by the architecture of Roman villas in its simple formal vocabulary.
 Fascinated by the excavations in Pompeii and Herculaneum, Schinkel drew on wall decorations seen in the ancient houses of affluent citizens.
 This is also seen in the Biedermeier design of the interiors with their middle-class appearance and furnishings mostly designed by Schinkel.
 The rooms’ vibrant variety of materials and color is remarkable.

 How to get there